-Aetna modified CPB 0731, classifying both convection-enhanced intraparenchymal drug delivery and MR-guided focused ultrasound (MRgFUS) blood-brain barrier disruption as experimental and non-covered, effective November 27, 2025.
-Here's what billing teams need to know.
+Aetna modified CPB 0731, covering convection-enhanced intraparenchymal drug delivery and MR-guided focused ultrasound blood-brain barrier disruption, effective November 27, 2025.
+Here's what changes for billing teams.

 Quick-Reference Table